odoe/esri-clusterfeaturelayer/README.md

 ## Events
 * `clusters-shown` - fires when clusters have been drawn and shown on map.
 Fires after the map extent changes.
-* `details-loaded` - fires when the layer has downloaded the layer has downloaded the default renderer properties from the service.
+* `details-loaded` - fires when the layer has downloaded the default renderer properties from the service.

 ## Notes
 Although this behaves similar to a FeatureLayer, it does not have all the